top of page

 • Addictive substances

-Role in behaviour:
+Role in Behavior:

 • Helps you want things (“wanting pathway”)

-• Reinforces habits — both good (exercise) and bad (addiction)
+• Reinforces habits—both good (exercise) and bad (addiction)

 • Increases energy, curiosity, and focus

-When dopamine is high:
+When Dopamine is High:

-• You feel motivated, driven, excited
+• You feel motivated, driven, and excited

-• You want to repeat behaviours
+• You want to repeat behaviors

-When dopamine is low:
+When Dopamine is Low:

 • Low motivation

-• Fatigue, low drive
+• Fatigue and low drive

-• Difficulty feeling reward
+• Difficulty feeling rewarded

 • Sometimes linked with depression or ADHD-like symptoms

-Main role: Pleasure, calm, euphoria, and pain relief (natural opioid).
+Main Role: Pleasure, calm, euphoria, and pain relief (natural opioid).

 Beta-endorphins bind to the same receptors as morphine or opioids, but naturally and safely.